 Applying and registering for dual enrollment pathways is a two-step process students should work closely with their high school counselors to complete:

 Step One: Online Application.
 All first-time dual enrollment students must apply online at CCCApply.
 Any previously dual enrolled student who has skipped more than two consecutive semesters must apply online again at CCCApply.
-The Dual Enrollment Office has created several videos on how to apply.
 The application typically takes between 20-60 minutes to complete, and it can take between 48-72 hours for a SCCCD ID number to be generated.
 The students’ SCCCD ID numbers are required on the registration packet, the next step.

 Timelines:

-- For classes that begin in the spring semester (January-May), the date that the online dual enrollment application will open is October 1.
+- For classes that begin in the spring semester (January-May), the date that the online dual enrollment application will open is mid-September (the second Monday).

 - For classes that begin in the summer (May-August) or fall semester (August-December), the date that the online dual enrollment application will open is April 1.

-Step Two: Registration Packet.
-A completed PDF registration packet is required for all dual enrollment students before each term in which they wish to enroll into a dual enrollment course.
-Registration packets are available from the high school counselor.
-This form requires signatures from the high school principal and counselor as well as the student and a parent/guardian.
+Step Two: AB 30 Form.
+A completed AB 30 form is required for all dual enrollment students before they wish to enroll into dual enrollment pathway courses.
+This form is available from the high school counselors.
+This form requires signatures from the high school counselor as well as the student and a parent or guardian.
 If the high school student will be 18 before the start of the semester, a parent signature is not required.

 The completed packet should be returned to the high school counselor who will review it for accuracy including SCCCD ID#.
-Once it is reviewed, the high school counselor will then forward it to the Dual Enrollment Office at FCC.
-Incomplete or inaccurate registration packets will be returned to the high school counselor, and they will not be processed until the errors are corrected and the packet is returned to the college.
+Once it is reviewed, the high school counselor will then forward it to the Early College Office at FCC.
+Incomplete or inaccurate AB 30 forms will be returned to the high school counselor, and they will not be processed until the errors are corrected and the form is returned to the college.
+After the one-time form is coded, the students will be registered into their pathway classes; this form only needs to be submitted once during the students’ high school dual enrollment journey

 For more information including application links and step-by-step instructions regarding the online application process, please see the FCC Dual Enrollment webpage.

 After registering for a class, students considering dropping out of a class should talk with their high school counselors.
 The high school counselor will confer with the student’s parents, class facilitator, and instructor of record to discuss the decision.
-If the decision is made to drop the student, the Office of Dual Enrollment needs to be informed to process the drop with Admissions and Records.
+If the decision is made to drop the student, the Office of Early College needs to be informed to process the drop with Admissions and Records.
+Dual enrollment students are not able to drop themselves in Self-Service.

 Note on timelines: